theopenlane/newman/README.md

 ## Contributing

-See the [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) guide for more information
+See the [contributing](.github/CONTRIBUTING.md) guide for more information.